mindbat/track2-functional/THE-CHAT-RETURNS.md

 data types are used, this example will build a conversation database using Java's basic, mutable `HashMap` and `LinkedList` classes rather than Clojure's native, immutable, persistent maps, lists, and vectors.
-Because this example uses specific Java classes, Clojure's "Java interop" support is used to create and interact with these Java classes.
+Because this example uses specific Java classes, Clojure's _Java interop_ support is used to create and interact with these native Java classes and objects.

 ```
 (defn new-mutable-conversation-db